saikamara59/rabbitmq_food_delivery/readme.md

 ## RABBITMQ FOOD Delivery Microservices Demo
 this project is small simple food delivery system using Python microservices and RabbitMQ for messaging.
-Each servcie communicates via RabbitMQ simulating a real life order workflow
+Each service communicates via RabbitMQ simulating a real life order workflow

 ## Services